seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 Once the request is done we return `201` response.

 >*I have skipped validation here on purpose, to make examples easier to understand.
-In a real life you should **never trust** input data.*
+In a real life, you should **never trust** input data.*

-It looks like we are performing raw requests and everything we pass inside `query()` method will be placed right into the query.
+It looks like we are performing raw queries and everything we pass inside `query()` method will be placed right into the query.
 So, it looks like there is a room for a SQL injection.
 Don't worry, when we execute a query all provided params are escaped.
 So, feel free to provide any values and don't be afraid of SQL injection.
-OK, endpoint is done.
+OK, the endpoint is done.
 Let's check it.
+Create a new user:

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api/user-created.png">